giovannicoppola/alfred-outlook/README.md

-- *Note*: Many of the functions of this package will not work with thenew, electron-based, 'New Outlook' interface, as Apple Script is not supported.
+- *Note*: Many of the functions of this package will not work with the new, electron-based, 'New Outlook' interface, as Apple Script is not supported.
+Uncheck `New Outlook` in the `File` menu in Outlook to switch to the previous version.

 <a href="https://github.com/giovannicoppola/alfred-outlookSuite/releases/latest/">
 <img alt="Downloads"